ArbitrumFoundation/docs/docs/how-tos/resubmit-dao-proposal.md

 If your proposal is not passed, you can resubmit it after a certain period of time, depending on the type of proposal it is.
 Constitutional proposals can only be resubmitted after 3 months, while Non-Constitutional proposals can be resubmitted after 1 month.

-Before resubmitting your proposal, it's important to review the feedback and criticisms that you received during the previous vote.
+Before resubmitting your proposal, it's important to review the feedback that you received during the previous vote.
 Address these concerns by editing your proposal and engaging with the community on the governance forum.
 After making the necessary changes, you can then conduct a new temperature check with Snapshot and resubmit your proposal on Tally.

 It's worth noting that if your proposal is rejected multiple times, it may be best to reconsider the proposal altogether or to engage more extensively with the community to gather feedback and build support.